-Click the "Add Group" button to add multiple groups.
-The active group will have a gray background.
-Any fields you add as new inputs will be added to this active group.
-Click on any other group to make it active:
+With multiple groups, any fields you add as new inputs will be added to the active group.
+The active group will have a darker background and you can click on any group to make it active:

 If you have more than one group you can click on the move icon above a group and drag to change the order:

 A window is displayed to edit that input:

 - Read Only: Selecting this option will display the field’s value without an option for editing the value in the form.
 This is only available on edit forms.

 - Label: The label that displays with the input.
 This defaults to the field's name.